unazed/python-micro--optimizations/README.md

               6 RETURN_VALUE
 ```

-Disassembly for `list(tup)`
+The overhead for the list comprehension is self-explanatory.

-Theoretically, `[*tup]` would be the fastest because there isn't any explicit function call nor is there a global which has to be loaded.
+Theoretically, `[*tup]` would have been the fastest because there isn't any explicit function call nor is there a global which has to be loaded.
 It is also the nicest looking which is a benefit.